abdnass/NMF/README.md

 # Nonnegative Matrix Factorization applied to Topic Extraction

-## Quick Start

-Clone the repository and install the requirements with `pip install -r requirements.txt` for python >=3.10.
-Run `test.ipynb` for an examplery topic extraction on a dataset of 18000 newsgroups posts on 20 topics.
+To run the notebook `topic_extraction.ipynb` use python 3.11 and install the required packages with `pip install -r requirements.txt`.

 ## Sources